SalesConnection/Caction-Support/docs/How_to_Use_Dropdown_Field_in_Job_Project_Customer.md

 <a id="section3"></a>

+### Add More Dropdown Option

-10. If you make a typo in an option and want to edit it, you need to double-click the option.
+10. If you wish to amend the one of the option, you can double-click on the option to enter edit mode.

     <p align="center">
       <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_10.png" alt="How to Use Dropdown Field in Customer Step 10">